Thank you for reading our post, please rate this article at the end.

 This easy-to-prep vegetarian curry is perfect for lunch or dinner when camping.

-It’s packed with flavor and plant-based proteins, leaving you filled yet wanting more.
+It’s packed with flavor and plant-based protein, leaving you feeling full yet craving more.
 Coconut milk enhances the taste, but you can use any milk available in your camping kitchen.

 To prepare this meal on a campfire, here is what you need: